tahoe-lafs/tahoe-lafs/docs/frontends/drop-upload.rst

     files.
 If the path contains non-ASCII characters, it should be encoded in UTF-8 regardless of the system's filesystem encoding.
 Relative paths will be interpreted starting from the node's base directory.

+In addition, the file  ``private/drop_upload_dircap`` must contain a writecap pointing to an existing mutable directory to be used as the target of uploads.
+It will start with ``URI:DIR2:``, and cannot include an alias or path.

 After setting the above fields and starting or restarting the gateway, you can confirm that the feature is working by copying a file into the